 Merry Christmas to all my readers old and new!
-Once again, it’s time for the Coffee Spot Awards, now into their TENTH year!
+Once again, it’s time for the Coffee Spot Awards, now into their ELEVENTH year!
 The Awards allow me to reflect on all the great places I’ve written about this year and to give them all some more well-deserved time in the limelight.
-As usual, there are 20 Awards, the shortlists being publishing between now and New Year’s Eve, with the winners announced on New Year’s Day.
+As usual, there are 20 Awards, the shortlists being publishing between now and New Year’s Day, with the winners announced on Monday, 2nd January (a day later than usual).

 Thanks to everyone who’s shared some or all of the year with me by reading my posts on the Coffee Spot, following me on Twitter, liking my Facebook page, or looking at my Instagram pictures.
 While I do this for the love of coffee, it means a lot that you take the time to read and comment on my writing.
 Without you, it really would be pointless.

 Before we go on, let’s check out who won what in last year’s Awards in the gallery.

 Despite work-related travel restarting this year, I only published Coffee Spots from three countries, since almost all of my travel has been to America, either for work or to visit Amanda.
 However, I did manage to add Germany to the list, with Coffee Spots from Berlin, Köln and Mainz.
 I also had a first visit to Austin, Texas, as well as going on a mid-America road trip that saw me visit four states (Tennessee, Kentucky, Iowa and South Dakota) for the first time.
 Along the way, I stopped at Coffee Spots in Chattanooga, Nashville, St Louis, Kansas City, Sioux City and Sioux Falls, all of which were new to me.
 Finally, I reacquainted myself with the coffee scene in Portland, Maine, my home from home.